 We’ve gathered your most frequently asked questions about getting tested for STDs, our medical services, communication, billing and payment.
 More questions?
 Don’t hesitate to call us at (855) 739-4325 .

 We provide STD testing for 8 of the most common sexually transmitted infections that can be detected through blood or urine: chlamydia, gonorrhea, hepatitis B, hepatitis C, herpes 1 + 2, HIV and syphilis.

 Q: How does getting tested work?
 Will I get a kit in the mail?

-No, we don't mail home kits.
-After you place your STD test order online or by phone*, we'll fax a doctor-authorized test requisition to the local LabCorp or Quest Diagnostics lab of your choosing.
-At the lab walk-in visit, you'll have a quick specimen draw.
-For most people, the lab visit takes about 15 minutes.
-In usually 3 business days*, you'll receive a discreet email directing you to login to your secure account to view your test results.
-For patients whose test results are positive or require further explanation, we will schedule a call with one of our doctors.* If appropriate, the doctor will write a prescription for treatment or provide linkage to care.
+No, we don’t mail kits home.
+After you confirm your doctor-recommended STD test selection, we will send an authorized test requisition form to the lab of your choice.
+At the walk-in lab visit, you’ll have a quick specimen draw.
+For most people, the lab visit takes a about 15 minutes.
+Usually in 3 business days or less, you'll receive an email notification from "APG Services" including the next steps to access your results.
+For patients whose test results are positive or require further explanation, we will schedule a consult with one of our doctors.
+If appropriate and if allowed by state law, the doctor will write a prescription for treatment.
+Our doctors can always provide linkage to care.